teambean/BeanCash/README.md

 **Maximum Supply for BEAN**: 21 Million BEAN

-In 2023 Sprouting for BITB will be merged into BEAN, with a new Consensus Algorithm (To be announced with Project Aurora Whitepaper).
+In 2023 Sprouting for BITB will be merged into BEAN, with a new Consensus Algorithm, Proof of Resource (PORes) that will combine with PoB (Proof of Bean).

 **On August 2, 2021 @ 9:27:42PM GMT Bean Cash will start enforcing stricter Time Drift rules.
-Nodes will need to upgrade to v1.3.2 before this date!
-Those who are running v1.3.1 need to update to v1.3.2 immediately!**
+Nodes not running v1.3.1 or later will be forked off the network and chain.
+These changes are necessary to move Bean Cash forward.
+Node operators must do more than just Sprout Beans, they must stay involved with the Community and keep their software updated on a timely basis!
+These changes are necessary to move Bean Cash forward.
+More significant updates will be coming and network node operators need to be agile and keep up!
+Bean Cash will once again become competitive in the Blockchain/Crypto Space, with our goal to get back into the top 100 of Crypto Currencies!**

 Bean Cash Monetary Units